Third shipment of chemical weapon material leave Syria

 It did not detail the quantity of material shipped out or destroyed but called on Syrian authorities to “expedite systematic, predictable and high-volume movements to complete the safe removal of chemical materials”.

-Syria failed to meet an OPCW target of February 5 to move its declared chemical substances and precursors out of the country.
+Syria failed to meet an OPCW target of Feb.
+5 to move its declared chemical substances and precursors out of the country.
 But the UN-OPCW mission head said last week she did not believe the government was intentionally delaying the process.
+(Reporting by Dominic Evans; Editing by Hugh Lawson)